Galvanic Corrosion - Galvanic Isolator vs Isolation Transformer

 Digital Skipper |27/01, 2022

-There are many reasons for corrosion problems on; a bå and by corrosion we mean that metals on The boat is raised and started.
+There are many reasons for corrosion problems on; a bå and by corrosion we mean that metals on the boat is raised and started.
 This can happen on; a range of different metals but the most common are propellers, drives, rigging etc. which in the worst case can be taken up on a couple of weeks.

 In this blog post we focus onå the galvanic currents that arise when connecting shore currents and how you can protect yourself against them.